 Once operational, the solar facilities would not be anticipated to increase demand for gas or electricity services.
 New and modified electrical facilities (such as the facility substation systems, gen-tie lines, and interconnections) would be operated and maintained to connect, convert, and transmit the generated solar energy to the electrical grid; however, these systems would not increase demand such that new transmission lines or other electric systems would be required.
-Through compliance with laws and permits and with implementation of actions that could avoid and reduce impacts, operations of facilities would likely result in less than significant impacts on gas and electric services.
+Through compliance with laws and permits and with the implementation of measures to avoid and reduce impacts, operations would likely result in less than significant impacts on gas and electric services.